Interdisciplinary Studies at Hazlet

 - Interdisciplinary studies courses (6 credits)

-- Upper-level courses in concentrating in one of the following disciplines: American studies, English, history, holistic health, religious studies, or Spanish (18 credits)
+- Upper-level courses in concentrating in one of the following disciplines: American studies, English, history, Integrative Health, religious studies, or Spanish (18 credits)

 - Other courses from aforementioned disciplines or from classical studies, French, Italian, or philosophy (6 credits)